finleygn/dex/README.md

 # Pokedex

-Typescript project for testing typescript on a frontend application.
+Testing typescript & react query on a frontend application.